abhimandela/ami_setup/README.md

 3. Ability to disable and enable motion detection
 4. TBD: Ability to set operating times using sunset and sunrise times from a given location

-# Configuration Update Script

-This script reads configuration settings from a JSON file and updates various configuration files accordingly.
+The script reads configuration settings from a JSON file and updates various configuration files accordingly.

 Instructions to update AMI configurations:
 1. Edit config.json to updated with appropriate values